fahamakhan/iteknology-readme/README.md

 You can add user to the chat server using the following channel

 ```
-io.emit("addUser", user); // here user is an object with all attributes of the user specially id should be sent as _id
+io.emit("addUser", user); // here user is an object with all attributes of the user specially id should be sent as _id and role as role: "user"

 // {
 //    _id: "id of user",
+//    role: "user",
 //    other fields
 //}
 ```